 Wi-fi body scale

 Whenever I enter the gym, I start tracking my heart rate and calories burned.
-When I’m done, I stop tracking and I can see a history of my calories burned and workout duration over time.
+When I’m done, I stop tracking.
+I can see a history of my calories burned and workout duration over time.

 Bluetooth Headphones / Earphones